 Accounts receivable are stated at the amount billed to underwriters and other supporters.
-PBS Fort Wayne provides an allowance for doubtful accounts for estimated losses in the collection of accounts receivable which is based on an analysis of outstanding receivables, taking into consideration the age of past due accounts, an assessment of the customer's ability to pay and historical collection information.
+PBS Fort Wayne provides an allowance for credit losses on its accounts receivable based on relevant available information relating to past events, current conditions and reasonable and supportable forecasts.
 When specific accounts are deemed uncollectible, in whole or in part, such amounts are removed from the accounts although collection efforts may continue.